sidahmedbenkhaoua/app-server/README.md

 ## Deploy the app
 1. Install maven2 or 3
-2. In the project root, run the command `mvn clean install exec:java -Dexec.mainClass=sbenkhaoua.app.tools.spec.SampleStandalone`
+2. In the project root, run the command `mvn clean install exec:java -Dexec.mainClass=sbenkhaoua.app.tools.spec.SampleStandalone` **OR** run it from your favorite IDE.

 ## Note: